BeauDiddly/vct-web-scraping/README.md

 ## To Do List <a name ="to_do_list"></a>

-1. Scrape 2024 data
-2. Clean the data as errors arise
+1. Clean the data as errors arise